CodeYourFuture/JS3-Module-Project/levels/level-0.md

 # Level 0

+The goals of level 0 are to:
+* Create a GitHub repository with the starter scaffolding in-place.
+* Deploy it to Netlify.
-The goals of level 0 are to create a GitHub repository with the starter scaffolding in-place, deploy it to Netlify, and make sure whenever you push changes your Netlify site will be updated.
+* Make sure whenever you push changes your Netlify site will be updated.

 > [!WARNING]
 > Unlike other projects at CYF, you are not going to _fork_ this project, you're going to create a repository from a template repository.